ProceduresGovernment

 #permalink to section

-At third quarter of 2024 the male workforce in Childminders, the Disabled and Elderly in Institutions was higher in the educational segment with 7 to 9 years of schooling (432), while the female workforce was higher in the educational segment with 10 to 12 years of schooling (34.6k).
+During the first quarter of 2025, male and female workforce in Childminders, the Disabled and Elderly in Institutions was concentrated in the educational segment with 10 to 12 years of schooling (941 men and 27.9k women).

 * The data regarding salaries have low statistical precision so it should not be used as conclusions.